top of page

 Torrey Pines High School Case Study

-Torrey Pines is the high school in the SDUHSD that is not only the largest in terms of student body numbers, but it is also the one with the most Jewish students in this School District.
+Torrey Pines is the high school in the SDUHSD that is not only the largest in terms of student body numbers but also the one with the most Jewish students in this School District.

-We had hoped the response from the Principal would reflect not only this high concentration of Jewish students at TPHS - but also the sensitive nature of this issue as it shares the same school board, Superintendent, and District protocols as San Dieguito Academy, where the human swastika incident occurred.
+We had hoped the response from the Principal would reflect not only this high concentration of Jewish students at TPHS but also the sensitive nature of this issue.
+This issue shares the same school board, Superintendent, and District protocols as San Dieguito Academy, where the human swastika incident occurred.

 Below is a sample email (with names redacted) from those Jewish parents, as well as the "cut and pasted" response from the Torrey Pines principal (confirmed as such by each parent we spoke to who had received the exact same cut/paste response from this principal):